naliferopoulos/BootableMatrix32/README.md

 This is a bootable version of **tap's** entry on 0a000h of 2002 **Matrix32**, which was awarded the 2nd place.

 ### Disclaimer
-The intro was *NOT* made by made, I simply ported it to a bootable version.
+The intro was *NOT* made by me, I simply ported it to a bootable version.

 ### Makefile Targets
 - make build - Assembles the intro.